 |Credit: Sebastian Kaulitzki | Dreamstime|

 Inflammatory bowel disease (IBD) is a condition that involves chronic inflammation in all or part of the digestive tract.
-Often painful and debilitating, IBD includes ulcerative colitis and Crohn’s disease, and can lead to life-threatening complications as well as increasing the risk for colon cancer.
+Often painful and debilitating, IBD can lead to life-threatening complications as well as increase the risk for colon cancer.

 IBD is not the same as irritable bowel syndrome (IBS), which does not cause inflammation or damage in the intestines.
 It is estimated that as many as 1 million Americans suffer from IBD, and most sufferers begin to feel symptoms between the ages of 15 and 30.